 Alternative Energy

-If you are buying a home and plan to live in it long-term, installing a photovoltaic (solar system) may be a wise investment.
+If you are buying a home and plan to live in it long-term, installing a solar energy system for your Maui home may be a wise investment.
 Our high utility costs can make the payoff on your system happen sooner.
 It makes that much more sense if you use or plan to convert to an electric vehicle.

 Backyard Gatherings